Migrating to Google Analytics 4: A Short Guide for Marketers

 In October 2020, Google Analytics announced a new version called Google Analytics 4 (GA4), so we’ve put together this short guide for marketers looking to accurately migrate their existing web properties over to it.

-GA4 is due to replace the current version of Google Analytics (Universal Analytics or UA) in the coming years, although there’s currently no date for when Universal Analytics will stop being supported by Google Analytics.
-This means that you’ll eventually be using GA4 regardless, and it’s important your data is migrated carefully to avoid any loss.
+GA4 is due to replace the current version of Google Analytics (Universal Analytics or UA) in June 2023.
+This means that next year you’ll be using GA4 regardless, and it’s important your data is migrated carefully to avoid any loss.

 You may be seeing prompts to upgrade to GA4 when you log into Google Analytics, if you go to the admin section you will see a GA4 Set-Up Assistant.
 If you’re an experienced GA user, following the assistant should be enough for you – however, it doesn’t cover everything and could lead to you missing data that you had before.